Narrow Stairs: Notes

 Several of the songs have literary or cultural themes, for example "Grapevine Fires" appears to be centered on the wildfires that raged in California during the summer and fall of 2007.

 "Bixby Canyon Bridge" features many references to writer Jack Kerouac, whom Ben Gibbard often notes as a favorite author in interviews, and the song was written during a trip to Big Sur, the location of Bixby Creek Bridge.
 Gibbard has written lyrics referencing Kerouac before, including the songs "Lowell, MA" and "Title Track" from Death Cab for Cutie's 2000 album, We Have the Facts and We're Voting Yes, and his contribution of lyrics and vocals to a song by Styrofoam titled "Couches in Alleys".

 "Pity and Fear" features an abrupt ending where the song finishes without warning during an instrumental.
-In an interview, the band stated that the tape machine they were using broke toward the end, however the band liked so much that they included it in the final version of the song.
+In an interview, the band stated that the tape machine they were using broke toward the end, however the band liked it so much that they included it in the final version of the song.

 The final track on the album, "The Ice Is Getting Thinner", is used in the first-season finale of the television series Gossip Girl, as well as in the fourth season of reality series The Hills.
 The song "No Sunlight" is included in the soundtrack for Choke.
 "Pity and Fear" was included in the ending of an episode of CSI: Crime Scene Investigation.
 The first track, "Bixby Canyon Bridge", was used at the end of the Friday Night Lights episode, "How the Other Side Lives".

 The cover art was created by designer EE Storey, the art director for Tegan and Sara.